 Airbnb has been very vocal in its opposition to the legislation.
 The company repeatedly characterized New York’s existing illegal hotel law as behind the times and refused to help regulators police its bookings.
 We have noted in the past that Airbnb argues that the language of the law does not distinguish between Airbnb and its users, thus violating the Communications Decency Act which prohibits legislators from sanctioning websites for the content of others.
 This argument worked in Anaheim, CA to successfully modify similar legislation.

+Airbnb also argued that the proposed bill violates First Amendment rights and the Fourteenth Amendment due process rights because penalties are triggered automatically without Airbnb knowing of any non-compliant posting.
 The issue became so hot at one point that more than three dozen signatories, including PayPal co-founder Peter Thiel, Facebook co-founder Chris Hughes and venture capitalist Marc Andreessen, drafted a letter in support of Airbnb.

 The New York legislation was fought bitterly by Airbnb.
 The company even threatened to sue the state should Governor Cuomo sign it – a threat that published reports claim it followed through on, as the company filed claims against the City of New York and state Attorney General Eric Schneiderman in Federal court.
 Airbnb also requested a temporary restraining order against the implementation of the new law.
 The new law serves as a devastating loss for Airbnb, whose business is the subject of obstructive action across the U.S. We hope that appreciation of the benefits of the new economy shall trickle into the heads of the powers that be.

 - Airbnb To NY: We’ll Sue If You Pass New Home-Sharing Law